Skip to main content

 )

-In the above setup, you have the flexibility to define various aspects of the collection during its creation, including its schema and index parameters.
+In the above setup, you have defined various aspects of the collection during its creation, including its schema and index parameters.

 • Schema

 The schema defines the structure of a collection.
-Except for adding pre-defined fields and setting their attributes as demonstrated above, you have the option of enabling and disabling
+Except for adding pre-defined fields and setting their attributes as demonstrated above, you have the option of enabling or disabling

 • Auto ID

-Whether to enable the collection to automatically increment the primary field.
+Whether to enable the collection to increment the primary field automatically.

 • Dynamic Field